What You’ll Learn 🎯

 If all measurements in a group must be re-measured, the Reset Group button can delete all the calculated data done for the current group of Node IDs at once.

-All the actions are done using control channels in Dewesoft.
-If you want to create your own visual display then these controls can be modified manually by picking the input control display from the instrument toolbar.
-Set it to Control Channel and Push-button.
-Channels Reject last, Next point and Reset point can now be assigned from the channel list on the right.
+All actions are performed using control channels in Dewesoft.
+If you want to create your own custom visual display, these controls can be manually configured by selecting the Input Control Display from the Instrument Toolbar.
+Set the control type to Control Channel and Push-button.

 Trigger window functions and averaging